drBenway/pixi-vn-wiki/ink/ink.md

 ## Why use *ink* integration?

 Programming a game narrative in **Javascript/Typescript** has the advantage of having total development freedom, but the disadvantage is that it slows down the writing of a narrative (it makes you write a lot of code).

-Javascript/Typescript and ***ink*** share the same memory and canvas, and it is also possible to launch ***ink*** labels (or knots) from Javascript/Typescript and vice versa.
-This allows you to use the best of both languages.
-You can use ***ink*** to write the narration, while using Javascript/Typescript to create minigames or complex animations.

 The novice developers can use a [*ink* template](/start/getting-started.md#project-initialization) to start developing just with ***ink***, and then gradually learn Javascript/Typescript to create more complex features.